-The Partnerships for Opportunity and Workforce and Economic Revitalization (POWER) Initiative makes available federal resources to help communities and regions affected by job losses in coal mining, coal power plant operations, and coal-related supply chain or logistics industries due to the changing economics of America's energy production and the coal economy.
+The Partnerships for Opportunity and Workforce and Economic Revitalization (POWER) Initiative makes up to \$65 million available in federal resources to help communities and regions affected by job losses in coal mining, coal power plant operations, and coal-related supply chain or logistics industries due to the changing economics of America's energy production and the coal economy.
 The POWER Initiative supports efforts to create a more vibrant economic future for coal-impacted communities by cultivating economic diversity, enhancing job training and reemployment opportunities, creating jobs in existing or new industries, and attracting new sources of investment.
-For coal-impacted communities to diversify their local and regional economies successfully, POWER prioritizes targeting federal resources to projects and activities with the following characteristics:
+For coal-impacted communities to diversify their local and regional economies successfully, POWER prioritizes the allocation of federal resources to projects and activities with the following characteristics:

-- Will produce diverse economic development outcomes, such as the following: - o Diversify the commercial and industrial bases of local and regional economies - o Create high-quality, well-paying jobs in new and existing industries - o Attract new sources of public and private investment - Provide a range of workforce services and skills training, including paid workbased learning opportunities, resulting in industry-recognized credentials for high-quality, in-demand jobs - Are specifically identified under state, local, and/or regional economic development plans - Have been collaboratively designed by a diverse blend of state, local, and regional stakeholders
+- Will produce diverse economic development outcomes, such as the following: - o Diversify the commercial and industrial bases of local and regional economies. - o Create high-quality, well-paying jobs in new and existing industries. - o Attract new sources of public and private investment. - Provide a range of workforce services and skills training, including paid work- based learning opportunities, resulting in industry-recognized credentials for high-quality, in-demand jobs. - Are specifically identified under state, local, and/or regional economic development plans. - Have been collaboratively designed by a diverse blend of state, local, and regional stakeholders.